 Melbourne’s QV markets are the most popular venue for their yummy food and for its summer Outdoor Cinemas, the best site to experience a film under the stars and a top thing to do in Melbourne at night.
 The QV Outdoor cinemas start beginning of December and are on every night from Thursday to Sunday.

 I also suggest exploring the atmosphere at the South Melbourne Markets, which are lesser-known markets in Melbourne, and I find them unique with a great vibe, ample spaces and many cosy sites where to grab a coffee and a delicious lunch.

 Enjoy Food Walking Tours

 The best way to explore Melbourne’s top places for food is to join a guided tour.
-Either with a focus on coffee and sweets or with rooftop bars to ethnical cuisine and historical laneways and street art, quirky Melbourne cafes and trendy restaurants.
+They are either focusing on coffee and sweets or with rooftop bars to ethnical cuisine and historical laneways and street art, quirky Melbourne cafes, and trendy restaurants.
 You can check out this page for more info about Melbourne-day-tours.